 7. Spirulina – It is a green-blue algae and a natural color enhancer for fish.
 Its nutritious value is also great as a veggie diet.
 Many different types of fish flakes and pellets have some spirulina in them, but if you want it in larger quality, you should go for the Zoo Med Spirulina 20 Flake Fish Food., where 20% of the flakes are made of spirulina.

 Hikari also makes a freeze-dried spirulina brine shrimp which contain both spirulina and brine shrimp in one food.
 I have used this food, and its smell is so appealing that I could hardly resist taking a bite myself!

 9. Krill – You can feed whole krill as a color enhancer.
 Either freeze-dried krill or frozen Krill will do just fine.
 As mentioned earlier, krill is extremely easy to digest for fish since it is a natural food for many fish species in the wild.
 You may crush the freeze-dried whole krill into smaller pieces if your fish are too small to swallow it whole.
 Frozen krill are in smaller pieces, and even my 2~3 inches small fish can eat them in one bite.

 10. Vitamins supplement

-While most of the high quality brand fish food already has enhanced vitamins, I use another product called VitaChem to make sure my fish get enough of it.
+While most of the high-quality brand fish food already has enhanced vitamins, I use another product called VitaChem to make sure my fish get enough of it.

-(Join our free Pet Forum).
+(Have a question or feedback?
+Join our free Pet Forum).